mahaveergiwariya07/Side-bar-Phtography-/README.md

 # Side-bar-Phtography-
-This is a Side-bar(Photography) demo  clone
+This is a Side-bar(Photography) demo  clone.